josh-jacobson/lambda-lecture-notes/3-1-advanced-react/1-class-components.md

 The default `React.Component` constructor initializes `this.props` and other useful things -- feel free to look at the [React.Component constructor source code](https://github.com/facebook/react/blob/1d25aa5787d4e19704c049c3cfa985d3b5190e0d/packages/react/src/ReactBaseClasses.js#L22) if you're curious about what that `super()` call actually does.

 ## Class components vs Function components:
+  * Class components have just one state variable, an object with multiple keys.
+We use `this.setState` to update state
+  * Function components may have one or more state variables, managed with `useState` and/or `useReducer`
+  * What gets rendered to the DOM?
+When using class components, it's the JSX returned by the `render()` method.
+For function components, the component itself is simply a function and its return value is the JSX that gets rendered.
   * In class components we use lifecycle methods to manage state and side effects.
 For function components we use Hooks.
   * Hooks cannot be used in class components! (and lifecycle methods are not used in function components)
-  * Class components have just one state variable, an object with multiple keys
-  * Function components have the option to store state in one or multiple variables, managed with `useState` and/or `useReducer`

 ## Classes and function prototypes in JavaScript

-Javascript has something called prototype-based inheritance, which is actually simpler than traditional class-based inheritance.
-So in JavaScript we use a style of object-oriented programming that makes use of constructor functions and prototypes rather than true classes.
+A good random fact to know for your coding interviews is that Javascript is built on "prototype-based inheritance", a simpler version of the traditional class-based inheritance found in other languages like Java and C++.
+Though we're now used to seeing `class` terminology used in newer ES6 syntax, Javascript does handle things a bit differently under the hood, and it's worth understanding the differences.

 ES6 has changed things for the better, allowing inheritance without having to write a lot of messy, potentially confusing code.
 You'll almost always end up just writing ES6 classes because they're nicer and easier to understand, but just remember that your ES6 code compiles down to vanilla Javascript and it's the same prototype-based inheritance model at play.
 Let's take a look at how object-oriented programming works in JavaScript with and without ES6 classes, and try to demystify thigs a bit.